rosstimson/mastodon-webview/README.md

 # mastodon-webview

-Tiny little app that presents the Masodon web app in its own window using [webview](https://github.com/zserge/webview).
+Tiny little app that presents the Mastodon web app in its own window using [webview](https://github.com/zserge/webview).

 It is essentially just the simple example from the webview repo with the